-- I. Deliver a snapshot of overall cybersecurity awareness efforts across the Commonwealth: - II.
-Highlight unique approaches to cybersecurity awareness taken by respective governments, or groups of governments, in the Commonwealth for mutual learning, underscoring the importance of a multistakeholder approach; - III.
-Provide recommendations on cybersecurity awareness initiatives that have proved effective from the perspective of the technology industry; and - IV.
-Set the stage for further dialogue and engagement between Commonwealth nations, and with the Cybersecurity Tech Accord, on how to cultivate persistent and meaningful cybersecurity awareness.
+- I. Deliver a snapshot of overall cybersecurity awareness efforts across the Commonwealth; - II.
+Highlight unique approaches to cybersecurity awareness taken by respective governments, or groups of governments, in the Commonwealth for mutual learning; - III.
+Provide recommendations on cybersecurity awareness initiatives that have proved effective from the perspective of the technology industry; - IV.
+Encourage recognition of October each year as Cybersecurity Awareness Month, throughout the Commonwealth, and, - V. Set the stage for further dialogue and engagement between Commonwealth nations, and with the Cybersecurity Tech Accord, on how to cultivate persistent and meaningful cybersecurity awareness.

-Unlike other efforts to collect information on cybersecurity policies or capacities, this report does not seek to create any particular index or "ranking" of cybersecurity awareness programs or initiatives in the Commonwealth or elsewhere.
+Unlike other efforts to collect information on cybersecurity policies or capacities, this report does not seek to create any particular index or ranking of cybersecurity awareness programs or initiatives in the Commonwealth or elsewhere.
 Promoting greater awareness of any new, complicated issue is challenging, whether it is related to public health, technology, or any other topic, and needs to be culturally responsive to respective national contexts.
 Therefore, this report merely seeks to share what initiatives have been pursued and what has been effective in different countries in hopes that it can inform the approaches of other nations.
 There is no "winner" when it comes to cybersecurity awareness.
 In a networked world, risks and vulnerabilities are inherently shared, and so too are gains and improvements.